aws-deepracer/aws-deepracer-offroad-sample-project/README.md

 ## Overview

-The AWS DeepRacer Offroad sample project is a sample application built on top of the existing AWS DeepRacer application which uses QR code detection through which the AWS DeepRacer device can identify and navigate along a path set up using QR codes to guide the car.
-For detailed information on the AWS DeepRacer Offroad sample project, see AWS DeepRacer Offroad sample project [getting started documentation](https://github.com/aws-deepracer/aws-deepracer-offroad-sample-project/blob/main/getting-started.md).
+The AWS DeepRacer Offroad sample project is a sample application built on top of the existing AWS DeepRacer application.
+It uses QR code detection, through which the AWS DeepRacer device can identify and navigate along a path set up using QR codes to guide the car.
+For detailed information on the AWS DeepRacer Offroad sample project, see the AWS DeepRacer Offroad sample project [getting started documentation](https://github.com/aws-deepracer/aws-deepracer-offroad-sample-project/blob/main/getting-started.md).

 ## License